Wi-Fi Dead Zones—A Thing of the Past

 - Draw a rough diagram of where you think the access points would best be installed

-- Choose how many indoor and how many outdoor access points needed
+- Choose how many indoor and outdoor access points are needed

 - Install based on the instructions provided by the company

 - All manufacturers have online or smart phone based applications that will walk you through the installation process